-ETL and ELT refer to whether you transform (“T”) the data before loading (“L”) it into a data warehouse or after loading it.
-The “E” refers to extracting the data from its original source – traditionally transactional databases like those used by ERP or CRM applications, but nowadays these sources also include social, web, and machine data.
+ETL and ELT refer to whether you transform (“T”) the data before loading (“L”) it into a data warehouse or after loading it for the purpose of helping with different data management functions.
+The “E” refers to extracting the data from its original source – typically from transactional databases like those used by ERP or CRM applications.
+Nowadays, these sources also include social, web, and machine data.
 In general, the “E” refers to extracting the data created by your organization’s main business functions.

-Traditionally, when most organizations had on-premises data warehouses, the difference between ETL and ELT was mainly about which computing power you use to transform the data.
+When most organizations had on-premises data warehouses, the difference between ETL and ELT was about which computing power you used to transform data.

 Note that the transformation of data as a conceptual step is vital and inevitable regardless of whether you choose ETL or ELT.
-This is because the data you extract is in a state either: 1) optimized for transaction updates or 2) the result of how the object-oriented representations of various user actions in modern applications are mapped to the underlying data structures.
-The point is: The extracted data is not suited for enterprise analytics, as that’s not the primary use case of the application that created this data.
+This is because the data you extract is in a state optimized for transaction updates or is the result of how the object-oriented representations of various user actions are mapped to the underlying data structures in modern applications.
+The point is, extracted data without transformation is not suited for enterprise analytics, as that’s not the primary use case of the application that created the data.

-In some design approaches, this step can be called something else.
+In some design approaches, data extraction can be called something else.
 For example, in data lake analyses, this step may be called data preparation.
-While data preparation is a separate category of tools that allows data scientists and engineers to define such transformation rules visually/interactively and then apply them over large data, at its core, the resulting action is data transformation.
+While data preparation is a separate category of tools that allows data scientists and engineers to define such transformation rules visually/interactively and then apply them over large data sets, at its core, the resulting action of extracting data is data transformation.
 In data science/ML projects, data scientists define the rules and data engineering teams operationalize them.
 Even here, the terms are different, but it’s still about making data ready for analysis.

-The ELT approach assumes you are using some extraction/ingestion steps to extract raw data from its source into a landing layer.
-This step is common between both the approaches.
+The ELT process assumes you are using some extraction/ingestion steps to extract raw, unstructured data from its source into a landing layer or staging area.
+This step is common between both the ELT and ETL approaches.

-The difference between ETL and ELT is in what happens next – and it becomes starker as the data warehouse moves to the cloud.
-As mentioned above, traditionally, it was mainly about using a bigger server in the same data center, or, where such a computation was suitable for SQL, using more efficient SQL processing on the data warehouse application.
+Understanding the difference between ETL and ELT is in what happens next – and it becomes clearer as the data warehouse moves to the cloud.
+As mentioned above, the distinction is about using a bigger server in the same data center, or, where such a computation is suitable for SQL, using more efficient SQL processing on the data warehouse application.
 But, with the data warehouse in the cloud, multiple factors are at play:

 In an enterprise data warehouse implementation, ELT is necessary, but not sufficient.
 The present emphasis on ELT by some companies propagates a myth that ELT is all you need for your cloud data warehouse.

-A typical enterprise cloud data warehouse implementation includes very complex sets of data flows and transformations.
-There are various reasons why you should look beyond ELT before finalizing your implementation and tools:
+A typical enterprise cloud data warehouse implementation includes complex sets of data flows and transformations.
+There are various reasons why you should look beyond ELT before finalizing your implementation and tools.

-With ELT-only vendors, the only way to implement any data flow logic is by invoking the commands offered by the underlying application.
+With ELT-only vendors, implementing any data flow logic is limited to invoking the commands offered by the underlying application.
 If your requirements cannot be represented by the underlying SQL, you end up having to write your own code.

 Such purpose-built logic requires significant rework when the cloud data warehouse needs to be changed or replaced.
-The cloud data warehouse world is still undergoing significant changes.
-And it is common for organizations to switch cloud vendors.
-While you may or may not switch the entire cloud deployment, it is also common to implement different pieces of analytics using different vendors or technologies.
-We have also seen customers who used data warehouse specific functions having to do daunting rework because the cloud data warehouse vendor they switched to did not support those functions.
+The cloud data warehouse world is still undergoing significant changes, so it is common for organizations to switch cloud vendors.
+Even if you do not switch the entire cloud deployment, it is common to implement a variety of analytics components using different vendors or technologies.
+We also see customers having to do daunting rework because the cloud data warehouse vendor they switched to did not support the prior data warehouse’s functions.

 Then, there is the unpredictability of subscription use.
-Here’s a common scenario: You open up subscription to cloud services and suddenly usage explodes.
+Here is a common scenario: You open a subscription to cloud services and suddenly usage explodes.
 Then one day you get a bill way beyond what you had imagined because of runaway use of compute resources.
 Sound familiar?
 Most users don’t fully understand how the pricing works, and, more importantly, it is difficult to enforce usage discipline for many users.